Leave Virginia Alone

-"Leave Virginia Alone" is a song written by American musician Tom Petty and performed by British rock and pop singer and songwriter Rod Stewart on Stewart's seventeenth album, A Spanner in the Works (1995).
-The song reached number one on the Canadian RPM Top Singles and Adult Contemporary charts in 1995.
+"Leave Virginia Alone" is a song written by American musician Tom Petty and performed by British singer-songwriter Rod Stewart on Stewart's 17th album, A Spanner in the Works (1995).
+The song was released by Warner Bros.
+Records and reached number one on the Canadian RPM 100 Hit Tracks and Adult Contemporary charts in 1995.
 It also reached number 52 on the US Billboard Hot 100 and number 53 in Australia.
 It was later included on Petty's album Wildflowers and All the Rest (2020).

 Background

 "Leave Virginia Alone" was originally meant to be on Tom Petty's studio album Wildflowers, but the track did not make the album.
 In a Billboard interview with Rod Stewart, Stewart revealed that Petty's manager gave him the song when Petty believed the track was too similar to a previous hit of his.
 "Leave Virginia Alone" was added to Stewart's album A Spanner in the Works after the audio mastering was finished and was the first single for the album.